Undergraduate Catalog 2017-2018

 George Emilio Sanchez, Chairperson and Professor

-Professors: Sylvia Kahan, Nanette Salomon, George Emilio Sanchez, Maurya Wickstrom.
-Associate Professors: Frank Galati, Tracey Jones, Beatrix Reinhardt, Charles Thomas.
-Assistant Professors: William Bauer, Kevin Judge, David Keberle, Marianne Weil, Siona Wilson.
+Professors: Sylvia Kahan, Beatrix Reinhardt, Nanette Salomon, George Emilio Sanchez, Maurya Wickstrom.
+Associate Professors: Tracey Jones, Kevin Judge, Charles Thomas, Marianne Weil, Siona Wilson.
+Assistant Professors: Miguel Aragon, Dan Auerbach, William Bauer, Sean F. Edgecomb, David Keberle, and Chris Verene.
 Lecturer: Michael Morreale.
 Higher Education Assistants: Craig Manister, Jennifer Straniere.

-The department offers Bachelor’s degrees in Art, with a concentration in Photography; Dramatic Arts; and Music; with concentrations in Classical Performance, Theory and Literature, Music Technology, and Jazz Studies and Performance with the BS in Music; and a Dramatic Literature concentration jointly with the Department of English.
-Students may minor in Art, Dance, Dramatic Arts, Music and Photography; a program for Psychology majors interested in dance therapy provides for a minor in Dance.
+The department offers BA, BS, or BFA degrees.
+The areas in which degrees are offered include Art, (with concentrations in Photography and Studio Art), Drama; and Music (with concentrations in Classical Performance, Theory and Literature; Music Technology; and Jazz Studies and Performance).
+There is also a Dramatic Literature concentration jointly offered with the Department of English.
+Students may minor in Art, Dance, Dramatic Arts, Music and Photography.
+Assistant Professor William Bauer is the director of the Interdisciplinary Bachelor's degree program in American Studies.

 The department serves the needs of students who wish to pursue both the practice and the theory of the arts.
 In addition to preparing students majoring in the arts and those planning to continue in graduate school, the department’s courses meet the needs and interests of students in the liberal arts and sciences and in career programs, and foster the role of the arts within the framework of a liberal education.